-Published: 06:24 PM, 7 Feb.
+Leishmaniasis spreads in Dadu, suburbs like a wildfire Published: 06:24 PM, 7 Feb.
 2022

-Establishment of centres for skin disease put on backburner

-By Our Correspondent

-fast spreading in Kachho area but Tando Rahim, Sawaro, Haji Khan, ished the hospital would need more to health department has not yet set up Gozo, Chinnni and other areas. treat the patients whose number was any centre at basic healthcare facilities Wazir Ali, Khadim Khoso, Hussain fast increasing near patients' villages, and failed to Faqir and Ramzan Jamali, who led the DG health Dr Mohammad Juman make available ample supply of glucan- protest, complained that sores and boils.
-Bahuto, said, that, bealth, teams, were time injection, the only antidote for the were spreading on patients' faces, conducting soray in affected areas to
+Several thousand affected by vector-borne skin disease across disease put on backburner By Our Correspondent especially in Johi taluka hospital, said had informed senior officers of shortthat the health department had failed age of the injection, he said.
+DADU: Cutaneous leishmaniasis is units in Drigh Bala, Wahi Pandhi, were being used but once they were finfast spreading in Kachho area but Tando Rahim, Sawaro, Haji Khan, isbed the hospital would need more to health department has not yet set up Gozo, Chhinni and other areas. treat the patients whose number was any centre at basic healthcare facilities Wazir Ali, Khadim Khoso, Hussain fast increasing, near patients' villages, and failed to Faqir and Ramzan Jamali, who led the DG health Dr Mohammad Juman make available ample supply of glucan- protest, complained that sores and boils Babuto said that health teams were time injection, the only antidote for the were spreading on patients' faces, conducting spray in affected areas to skin disease, at the area's hospitals. erms, feet and hands but health offi- kill the sand flies and centres for the